Gaucher disease

 Gaucher disease - Research

-Gaucher disease is a rare metabolic disease with a genetic basis that occurs in both sexes.
-Its cause is the impaired function of one of the naturally produced enzymes in the human body - glucocerebrosidase.
-Glucocerebrosidase accumulates in the bone marrow, liver, spleen leading to hepatosplenomegaly and bone deformities, among other things.
+Gaucher disease is a rare, genetic metabolic disorder that affects both sexes.
+It is caused by a weakened function of one of the naturally produced enzymes in the human body – glucocerebrosidase.
+Glucocerebroside accumulates in the bone marrow, liver, and spleen, leading to hepatosplenomegaly and bone deformities, among other conditions.

-Gaucher's disease can occupy numerous organs of the human body, and symptoms can vary widely from patient to patient.
-Some patients with the mild form may not experience symptoms until old age.
-In others, symptoms can be life-threatening as early as childhood.
-The most common sites for the accumulation of abnormal Gaucher cells are the liver, spleen and bone marrow.
+Gaucher disease can affect numerous organs in the human body, and symptoms can vary significantly between patients.
+Some patients with a mild form may not experience symptoms until old age.
+For others, symptoms can become life-threatening even in childhood.
+The most common sites for the accumulation of abnormal Gaucher cells are the liver, spleen, and bone marrow.

 • Enlargement of the spleen or liver on imaging studies